 Writing Tool

-Use this blog intro generator to draft stronger opening paragraphs for blog posts, thought leadership articles, and SEO content.
-It is designed to help writers create momentum faster and reduce the blank-page friction that slows publishing.
+Use this AI blog intro generator to draft stronger opening paragraphs for blog posts, thought leadership articles, and SEO content.
+It is designed to help writers create momentum faster with clearer hook options, keyword fit, and transition guidance.

 A weak introduction can lower engagement before the article has a chance to deliver value.
 Blog intros matter because they set the angle, make the promise of the article clearer, and influence whether the reader keeps going.
-This tool helps teams move faster on one of the hardest parts of the article-writing process.
+This tool helps teams move faster on one of the hardest parts of the article-writing process while still checking hook strength and SEO fit.

 How to use this tool

-- 1Describe the blog topic and target reader.
+- 1Describe the blog topic, target keyword, audience, and article promise.

-- 3Generate several intro options with different hooks.
+- 3Generate several scored intro options with a matching transition sentence.

-- 4Pick the version that best sets up the article angle.
+- 4Pick the version that best sets up the article angle and supports the keyword intent.

 Examples